MSAspores/MSAspores.github.io/_pages/apply.md

 ---
 layout: page
-title: Apply
+title: Apply | The application deadline is April 15<sup>th</sup>, 2023
 permalink: /apply/
 hero_height: is-fullwidth

 ---
+# Congratulations on your decision to apply to SPORES!

-# S.P.O.R.E.S Application for Mentees
+## SPORES Application for Mentees

 To submit your application: